Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: SI Materials and Methods

 \subsection{Speed Analysis}

-Transitions between forward and reverse runs were ignored in the speed data by excluding data points within \SI{1}{\second} of the start or end of a run.
+Transitions between forward and reverse runs tended to be excluded from the analysis because the speed crosses zero, rendering $\phi$ a noisy variable generating many short runs below our exclusion threshold of 6 frames (see above).
 The speed set point $\mu_s$ was fit by taking the mean.
-The remaining parameters of the speed dynamics \eqref{SpeedDynamics} were fit by its analytical autocorrelation function: $C_s(\tau) = D_s \tau_s \exp\left(-\tau/\tau_s\right)$.
+The remaining parameters of the speed dynamics (3) were fit by its analytical autocorrelation function: $C_s(\tau) = D_s \tau_s \exp\left(-\tau/\tau_s\right)$.